Zelnorm FDA Approval History

 In March 2019, the FDA approved the reintroduction of Zelnorm for the treatment for Irritable Bowel Syndrome with Constipation (IBS-C) in women under 65.
 Approval came after a complete safety review by the FDA and the Gastrointestinal Drugs Advisory Committee (GIDAC).
 The review focused on the evaluation of clinical data from 29 placebo-controlled trials and newly-available sources of treatment outcome data.
 A positive GIDAC vote and FDA review both supported the reintroduction of Zelnorm for appropriate IBS-C patients.

-Development History and FDA Approval Process for Zelnorm
+Development Timeline for Zelnorm

 |Apr 1, 2019||FDA Approves the Reintroduction of Zelnorm (tegaserod) for Irritable Bowel Syndrome with Constipation (IBS-C) in Women Under 65|

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.